ozzymon/httpsvr/JP.md

 like PANAMA DOCS, they make a part of them foots the bill.
 By repeating those, finally becomes fatal for them.
 Drive them full of pains until they understand the common sense.
-Not the justice, not even the common sense, they don't have.
+Not the justice, not even the common sense, they have nothing.

+##Japanese people

+They have no constructive opinions but too much complaints enough to drive JP go evil.
+I think, it's no use that JP is so evil because of Japanese people.